This is a sticky. DO NOT POST YOUR PERSONAL DETAILS HERE, CREATE YOUR OWN THREAD.

 We will focus on hypothyroidism: http://en.wikipedia.org/wiki/Thyroid#Hypothyroidism

-Hypothyroidism is a state of low thyroid hormone levels and in this sticky we will extend that broadly to include sub-optimal levels.
+Hypothyroidism is a state of low thyroid hormone levels [T3, T4, fT3, fT3 are low and TSH the pituitary hormone is higher] and in this sticky we will extend that broadly to include sub-optimal levels.
 We need to be more concerned with functional hypothyroidism as you will see later.

 So what causes hypothyroidism?
 Things can go wrong, auto immune disease etc. But often there is not a disease state.
 We see that low testosterone levels, hypogonadism, often can create a degree of hypothyroidism and visa versa.
 So we often see guys who come here with hypogonadism issues having thyroid problems.
 And sometimes hypothyroidism causes hypogonadism.